barisbasaran/mymarket/documents/PAGES.md

 ![](images/manage-account1.png)

-You may update your contact information information.
+You may update your contact information.

 ![](images/manage-account2.png)

-You may update your contact address information.
+You may update your address information.

 ![](images/manage-account3.png)